Julius-Ky/hedera-smart-various/frontend/README.md

 ### Customization:
 Customization is based upon user requirements and should garantee intuitive interaction with the user.By that means an easy-to use platform.

-**Note:** This is a basic template and it can be expanded upon further details and expansion of this project itself.
+**Note:** This is a basic template and it can be expanded upon further details and expansion of the project itself.

 ### This is project is for:
 * **Public** Any audince that requires a solidity contract analysis and own their insights.
 As well as public that requires to learn more about Tech 4.0